Anthony Casamassima

 Personal Statement

-I have been exploring music independently since an early age and started playing the saxophone in middle school band, graduating with a Bachelor’s Degree in Music Performance in 2011 and a Master’s in Music Composition in 2016.
-I have toured the east coast as a soloist with numerous original music groups, and been featured locally in world-class musicians’ university exhibitions for over a decade.
-I also work with local community based organizations to enrich the musical environment of their programs and populations.
+I began exploring music independently at an early age and started saxophone in middle school band.
+I later earned a Bachelor’s Degree in Music Performance (2011) and a Master’s Degree in Music Composition (2016), performing and touring with original groups along the East Coast and serving as a featured improviser in numerous university exhibitions with world-class artists.
+I also collaborate with community organizations to develop accessible music programs and resources.